VishalkrishnaBlaze/Navigation-and-object-avoidance-system/README.md

 * YOLOv3 weights

 #### Installing
-Clone this Git repository `https://github.com/VishalkrishnaBlaze/Navigation-and-object-avoidance-system.git`
+Clone this Git repository using the following command `git clone https://github.com/VishalkrishnaBlaze/Navigation-and-object-avoidance-system.git`

 Download the yolov3 weights from this [link](https://pjreddie.com/media/files/yolov3.weights) and move the downloaded weight to object-detection/model directory
 The object-detection/model directory should look somthing like this: